How to Stop Spending Money

 For example, a denim jacket can be used in multiple ways with things you probably already have.
 Put it over a dress.
 Pair it with your favorite graphic tee.
 This is a piece that makes new outfits out of old ones.
 That’s better spending.

 3. Purchase clothing you need.
 Avoid the pieces you just want.

-If your socks are falling apart, by all means—get new socks.
+If your socks are falling apart, by all means, get new socks.
 When you need certain clothing items, purchase those.
-But if you want to stop overspending on clothes, show some restraint and don’t buy stuff you don’t need.
+But if you want to stop overspending on clothes, show some willpower and don’t buy stuff you don’t need.

 4. Go for quality clothing items that will last.

 When you buy clothes, think long term.
-Clothing that lasts longer may be better on your budget overall, and it can help cut down on the clothing waste that’s become common in our get-it-then-ditch-it society.
-Sometimes cheaper isn’t cheaper in the long run.
+Clothing that lasts longer is better for your budget, and it can help cut down on the clothing waste that’s become common in our get-it-then-ditch-it society.
+Sometimes cheaper isn’t worth it in the long run.
 Stop spending money on cheap quantity.
 Invest in quality.